 The Norwegian Programme for Development, Research and Education (NUFU) supports partnership-based academic cooperation between researchers and institutions in developing countries and their partners in Norway focusing on research, education, capacity building and institutional development.

 The programme is financed by the Norwegian Agency for Development Cooperation (Norad) and managed by SIU.

 The goal of the NUFU Programme is to support the development of sustainable capacity and competence for research and research-based higher education in developing countries relevant to national development and poverty reduction, and to contribute to enhanced academic collaboration in the South and between South and North.

-The current project portfolio consists of 62 multi-annual projects.
+In total, the NUFU Programme have supported 69 projects of five-six years duration as well as a number of short term projects.
 This includes five projects supported by NUFU Women’s Rights and Gender Equality and four projects supported by the Royal Norwegian Embassy in Dar es Salaam through the Tanzania-Norway NUFU Programme.
-32 institutions in Africa and Asia are participating in the NUFU cooperation, as well as 11 Norwegian institutions.
-The projects will be completed in 2011 or 2012.
+34 institutions in Africa and Asia have participated in the NUFU cooperation, as well as 11 Norwegian institutions.
+All projects except the five projects supported by NUFU Women's Rights and Gender Equality were finalised in 2011 and 2012.
+The last five projects will be completed in 2013.

 Details about all projects supported by the NUFU Programme can be found in SIU’s online project database.